jannecederberg/jannecederberg.github.io/_posts/2015-11-11-google-released-parts-of-tensorflow-as-opensource.md

 Back in August I [tweeted](https://twitter.com/jannecederberg/status/630191860577923072) about the course and even got a favorited by the official [@BaiduResearch](https://twitter.com/baiduresearch) account!

 The course is very well organized and I would definitely recommend it.
 It does require proficiency in linear algebra (matrix operations) and programming to complete though.
 It took me approx 6-8 hours of work per week to complete.
-I do hold a master's degree (theoretical math as major and computer science as minor) though, so with some other background it might require more (or less) time.
+I do hold a master's degree with theoretical math as major and computer science as minor though, so with some other background it might require more (or less) time.

 With regards to career choices though, I would guess there's going to be work for people skilled in the area of applying machine learning principals into existing as well as completely new domains.